 If you have questions about the DMA Docent Program, please email teacherprograms@DMA.org.
 Thank you for your interest!

 Formerly the DMA Teen Docent program, the Teen Ambassador program provides opportunities for high school students to initiate and deepen their relationship with the DMA.
 Teen Ambassadors lead summer family programs and gallery activities for young visitors (ages 5–12).
 Family programs range from drop-in art-making activities in the Center for Creative Connections to Family Storytime in the galleries.

 We seek teens who are comfortable talking about works of art and engaging with young children.
 You must be at least 14 years old and have completed the 8th grade or equivalent to be eligible for this opportunity.

 We are not currently accepting applications for the Teen Ambassador Program.
-Applications will open for next year's program in April 2019.
-If you have any questions regarding the Teen Ambassador Program, please email teens@DMA.org.
+Applications for our next summer program will open in March 2020.
+If you have any questions regarding the Teen Ambassador Program, email teens@DMA.org.

 Teen Advisory Council